izot/smartserver-iot/resources/enocean/EU/Local/Readme.md

-Readme - EnOcean Self-Powered Sensors, Device Type Package Files and BACnet Type Mapping Files for the European Region.
+Readme - EnOcean Self-Powered Sensors, Device Type Package Files and BACnet Type Mapping Files for Local Mode in the European Region.
 ===
 ---